kasiabauer/kasiabauer/README.md

 <br>

 - 💞️ I will be looking to collaborate on Python knowledge exchange
+- 👀 I’m interested in developing marketing performance tools in Python
 <br>

 - 👩‍🚀 I’ve finished Python CodersLab.pl bootcamp